AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

-  -FailedFolder               Move files to this folder if an upload error occurs. [default: Failed] -MaximumFileCount           Maximum number of files to process before exiting. [default: Keep running forever] -MaximumFileWaitInterval    Maximum TimeSpan to wait for new files before exiting. [default: Keep running forever]
+  -FailedFolder               Move files to this folder if an upload error occurs. [default: Failed] -MaximumFileCount           Maximum number of files to process before exiting. [default: Keep running forever] -MaximumFileWaitInterval    Maximum TimeSpan to wait for new files before exiting. [default: Keep running forever] -MaximumDuplicateRetry      Maximum number of retries for duplicate visits. [default: 3]

 Use the @optionsFile syntax to read more options from a file.